helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in appendix.
 It could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
 The purpose of this adjustement is to push hardware manufacturers to optimize their solutions in a scheduled way.
-The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY.
+The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY in the LoRaWan constraints.

 This means:
 1. Different hotspots receive a beacon and send the witness information to the related Oracle